 - At a time when database applications required the use of expensive mainframes, M ran on minicomputers which were more affordable to researchers

 - Health record applications are update intensive compared to business applications

 - As electronic health records moved from research to hospitals, they had to scale up to large numbers of patients and encounters – and hence large databases

 - The “business rules” of healthcare are complex and change rapidly – providing healthcare is one of the most complex and rapidly changing professions

 - The availability of the VistA source code in the public domain under the US Freedom of Information Act, and the existence of an active community of users

 Efficient use of computer resources – CPU, memory, and storage – allows implementations to run on more affordable hardware, and to support high update rates on large databases.

 A close coupling of a programming language with a NoSQL database allows programmers to evolve applications rapidly and incrementally (M programming was agile before agile was cool).

 YottaDB is the Modern Way to Run M

 Under the GT.M brand, the YottaDB code base has its roots in healthcare as an implementation of M, with its first deployment at the Elvis Presley Trauma Center in Memphis in 1986.
 YottaDB includes an M language subsystem that is mostly compliant with, and extends the ISO/IEC 11756:1999 and ISO/IEC 15851:1999 standards.
-The YottaDB/GT.M code base is one of the standard platforms for implementing VistA, ranging from small primary care practices and community clinics to Hakeem, an electronic health record system for an entire country.
+The YottaDB/GT.M code base is one of the standard platforms for implementing VistA, ranging from small primary care practices and community clinics such as Oroville Hospital to Hakeem, an electronic health record system for an entire country.